This feature is supported in a SIP to ISDN or ISDN to SIP scenario.

 - If your network has an IPv4 DHCP server, connect the primary Ethernet

-DHCP server IP address.
+server IP address.

 - You can also connect your computer to the secondary Ethernet port of the